Why is my faucet constantly running

 Disassemble the faucet

-Use pliers or a basin wrench to remove the faucet handle, trim collar, and other components to access the internal workings.
+Remove the faucet handle, trim collar, and any other components to access the inner workings.

 3. 3